Alexthemediocre/BugFables-AssetsRedirector/README.md

 ## Installation instructions
 If this is not done already, you first need to install the BepInEx loader into the game.
 To do so, [download the latest release](https://github.com/BepInEx/BepInEx/releases) by getting the zip file marked "x64".
 Then, simply unzip it into the game's directory such as the `BepInEx` folder as well as the 3 provided files appears from the game's directory.
 If you are using Steam, this directory is by default located at `C:\Program Files (x86)\Steam\steamapps\common\Bug Fables` on Windows and at `~/.steam/steam/steamapps/common/Bug Fables` on Linux.
 Once the files are placed, launch the game once for the installation to complete.

 Once this is done, [download the latest version of the plugin](https://github.com/Alexthemediocre/BugFables-AssetsRedirector/releases) and unzip it into `BepInEx/plugins` from the game's directory.
-You should unzip it so the folder `AssetsRedirector` with all the files from the zip appears ***directly*** under the `plugins` folder.
+You should unzip it so the folder `TemplatedAssetsRedirector` with all the files from the zip appears ***directly*** under the `plugins` folder.

 ## Uninstallation instruction
-To uninstall the plugin, simply delete the `BepInEx/plugins/AssetsRedirector` folder from the game's directory.
+To uninstall the plugin, simply delete the `BepInEx/plugins/TemplatedAssetsRedirector` folder from the game's directory.

 If you want to entirely remove BepInEx and all of its plugins, delete the following under the game's directory: